Research and Scholarship Support

 - retrieving books, articles, and other items;

-- finding and printing or emailing items from online sources; and
+- finding and printing or emailing items from online sources.

 To ensure delivery of the correct item, please include as much citation information as possible.
 If you have only minimal citation information, we will use our best efforts to locate the correct item.

-Library research assistants typically fulfill requests not requiring interlibrary loan or storage retrieval within 24 hours Monday through Friday.
+Library research assistants typically fulfill requests not requiring interlibrary loan or storage retrieval within one business day Monday through Friday.
 During intersessions and exam periods, when the library research assistants are not working, delivery may take longer.

 Law faculty may request a secure carrel for faculty research.
 A limited number of secure carrels are available on the ground floor and third floor of the Law Library.
 Carrels are checked out for one year and may be renewed.
 Law faculty may check library materials out to the carrel.